vhbagci/AWS-CSA-2019-study-notes/Course/Chapter 9 - Applications/README.md

   * Email / Email-JSON
   * Amazon SQS
 * When you delete an SNS topic, it my take about 30-60 seconds based on number of subscribers to fully delete the topic.
 It's allowed to recreate the same topic once it's fully deleted.
-* After a message has been successfullyy published to a topic, it cannot be recalled.
+* After a message has been successfully published to a topic, it cannot be recalled.

 ## [Elastic Transcoder](https://aws.amazon.com/elastictranscoder/)